-The EMD (Exact Match Domain) Update launched in September 2012 prevents the low-quality sites ranking high in SERP due to match the search query with the domain.
+The EMD (Exact Match Domain) Update launched in September 2012 prevents low-quality sites from ranking high in SERP due to matching the search query with the domain.
 By improving SEO, these sites can also get back in search results.

 5. Google Payday